aiplan4eu/AIPlan4Grid/notebooks/README.md

 # Notebooks

 This folder contains several notebooks in order to show how you can use the `plan4grid` Python package.
-You must look at them in the following order:
+You should look at them in the following order:

 1. `one_time_step_1.ipynb`
 2. `one_time_step_2.ipynb`